Color printing: Color separation process

-Typically color separation is the responsibility of the color separator.
-This includes cleaning up the file to make it print ready and creating a proof for the prepress approval process.
-The process of color separation starts by separating the original artwork into red, green, and blue components (for example by a digital scanner).
-Before digital imaging was developed, the traditional method of doing this was to photograph the image three times, using a filter for each color.
-However this is achieved, the desired result is three grayscale images, which represent the red, green, and blue (RGB) components of the original image.
+Typically (not always, despite the naming), color separation is the responsibility of the color separator.
+This includes cleaning up the file to make it print-ready, and creating a proof for the prepress approval process.
+The process of color separation starts by separating the original artwork into red, green and blue components (by using, for example, a digital scanner).
+Before digital imaging was developed, the traditional method of doing this was to photograph the image thrice, using a filter for each color.
+However this be achieved, the desired result are three grayscale images, which represent the source picture's RGB components.

-The next step is to invert each of these separations.
+The next step is to invert each of those separations.
 When a negative image of the red component is produced, the resulting image represents the cyan component of the image.
 Likewise, negatives are produced of the green and blue components to produce magenta and yellow separations, respectively.
 This is done because cyan, magenta, and yellow are subtractive primaries which each represent two of the three additive primaries (RGB) after one additive primary has been subtracted from white light.

 Cyan, magenta, and yellow are the three basic colors used for color reproduction.
 When these three colors are variously used in printing, the result should be a reasonable reproduction of the original, but in practice this is not the case.
 Due to limitations in the inks, the darker colors are dirty and muddied.
 To resolve this, a black separation is also created, which improves the shadow and contrast of the image.
 Numerous techniques exist to derive this black separation from the original image; these include grey component replacement, under color removal, and under color addition.
 This printing technique is referred to as CMYK (the "K" stands for key, a traditional word for the black printing plate).

 Today's digital printing methods do not have the restriction of a single color space that traditional CMYK processes do.
 Many presses can print from files that were ripped with images using either RGB or CMYK modes.
 The color reproduction abilities of a particular color space can vary; the process of obtaining accurate colors within a color model is called color matching.